 - nudes and semi-nudes - youth produced sexual imagery - indecent imagery.
-This is the legal term used to define nude or semi-nude images and videos of children and young people under the age of 18.
-Further guidance on the law can be found in section 1.7 - 'sexting'.
+This is the legal term used to define nude or semi-nude images and videos of children and young people under the age of 18. - 'sexting'.
 Many adults may use this term, however some young people interpret sexting as 'writing and sharing explicit messages with people they know' rather than sharing images - image-based sexual abuse.
-This term may be used when referring to the nonconsensual sharing of nudes and semi-nudes as between those who are not in a relationship.
+This term may be used when referring to the non consensual sharing of nudes and semi-nudes as between those who are not in a relationship.
 It is also possible for a young person in a consensual relationship to be coerced into sharing an image with their partner.
 Incidents may also occur where: